basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/index.md

 ---

-This is an overview of the operations you can perform over the Protocol Buffers Client (PBC) interface to Riak, and can be used as a guide for developing a compliant client.
+This is an overview of the operations you can perform over the Protocol Buffers Client (PBC) interface to Riak, and can be used as a guide for developing a PBC-compliant Riak client.

 ## Protocol

 Riak listens on a TCP port (8087 by default) for incoming connections.
-Once connected the client can send a stream of requests on the same connection.
+Once connected, the client can send a stream of requests on the same connection.

 Each operation consists of a request message and one or more response messages.
-Messages are all encoded the same way
+Messages are all encoded the same way:

 * 32-bit length of message code + Protocol Buffers message in network order
 * 8-bit message code to identify the Protocol Buffers message
-* N-bytes of Protocol Buffers-encoded message
+* N bytes of Protocol Buffers-encoded message

 ### Example